You need to obtain a building permit using the Single-Family Dwelling Application Package for the following project.

 - Semi-detached dwelling

 - Complete the Single Family Dwelling Permit Submission Package and ensure your application contains all required information and documents.
 Incomplete submissions will not be accepted.
-The project package may be updated at any time, be sure to check back to this web page for the most current project package.
+The project package may be updated at any time, be sure to check back to this web page for the most current version.

 - A completed Residential Permit Fee Calculation Form is required as part of the application.